WTF is happening to DEI?

 Prefer to listen to Natania read this post?
 Here you go!

-Since taking office, convicted felon Donald Trump and his unelected partner Elon Musk have wasted no time attempting to gut DEI work.
+Since taking office, convicted felon Donald Trump and his unelected partner Elon Musk have wasted no time attempting to gut diversity, equity, and inclusion (DEI) work.

 I’m completely heartbroken – and I know I’m in good company.
-We’re watching critical work be dismantled at the hands of fascist leadership.
-We’re watching organizations we care about deeply (some of which employ us and/or our loved ones) that rely on federal funding torn between two terrible options:
+We’re watching devastating executive orders be implemented and critical work be dismantled at the hands of fascist leadership.
+We’re watching private companies that are not beholden to any federal funding restrictions at all obey in advance, significantly harming their employees, vendors, and customers.
+And we’re watching organizations we care about deeply that do rely on federal funding (some of which employ us and/or our loved ones) torn between two terrible options:

 It feels like a no-win game.
 And for many publicly funded institutions, it is.
 But for organizations that have any wiggle room at all, I* propose a third option.